 Usually, you must buy the entire width for as long a length as you need, no matter your room size.
-This must be taken into consideration when determining how much carpet to buy.
+This must be taken into consideration when determining how much to buy.
 It is especially important when your room is wider than 12′.

 For example, if your room is 14′ x 14′, that is 196 sq. ft.
-However, a 12′ wide carpet will not cover the entire width.
+However, 12′ wide material will not cover the entire width.
 So, you will need to add extra length to get sufficient carpet for the extra width.

 So, you will need:

-- One 12′ x 14′ piece of carpeting
+- One 12′ x 14′ piece

-- Two 2′ x 12′ pieces of carpeting
+- Two 2′ x 12′ pieces

 Of course, you’d have a 10′ x 14′ section remaining.
-This example shows that the style and pattern of carpet can change how much you need to order to cover a floor and that waste can vary from 10% to 90% depending on the room and style.
+This example shows that the style and pattern flooring can change the amount you need to order, and that waste can vary from 10% to 90%, depending on the room and carpet style.

 Of course, this amount also depends on where the doorways are and how many seams you want.
 There are other factors as well.
 To lay carpet properly, there must be extra around the edges.

-All this adds up to another 10% or more of material needed.
+All this adds up to another 10% or more material needed.
 Ask your carpet supplier for help determining your needs.

-How to Estimate Carpet Costs
+How to Estimate Costs

 Besides the carpet itself, nearly all carpets require padding underneath.
 Padding is sold in the same manner as carpet but is much less expensive.
-Padding ranges from 10 cents to 60 cents a sq. ft.
+Padding ranges from 10 cents to 60 cents per sq. ft.

 Costs for carpet can vary widely from $1/sq. ft. for apartment-grade material to over $10 per sq. ft. for luxury natural materials.
 To help you estimate your cost, you can optionally enter the cost of the carpet and/or the padding you want into the calculator above.

 You can find experienced carpet installers in your area here who will come to your house to discuss your project and provide you with free estimates.
-And soon, you will be on your way to enjoying your new carpeted floors!
+And soon, you will be on your way to enjoying your new floors!